ipfs/ipfs-docs/docs/how-to/companion-node-types.md

   - Ability to change your preferred public gateway from Brave's settings page.
   - Options for default resolution of IPFS resources: through a public gateway, through a local node, or asking each time.
 - The IPFS node is managed by Brave itself:
-  - Automatic go-ipfs updates and migrations.
+  - Automatic Kubo updates and migrations.
   - Your node is only running when Brave is open.
   - You can start/stop your Brave-based node by clicking the power button icon in IPFS Companion's main menu.